CyberPhoenix90/ferrum-db/readme.md

 ### Slow startup for large databases

 Since part of what makes this DB fast is holding all the meta data in memory this DB takes longer to startup the more records it has.
 You can expect about 3s of startup time for every 10M records.
-This is because the database builds its hashmap structure into memory for the entire index ahead of time for maximum performance.
+This is because the database builds its hashmap structure into memory for the entire collection ahead of time for maximum performance.

 ### Binary only